-Explanation: For the construction of a subsection of library, some steps are followed.
+Explanation: For the construction of a subsection of the library, some steps are followed.
 The size of a particular restriction fragment on which gene is located is known at times.
 The size of the fragment can be known by carrying out southern blotting.
 After the size is known, another digest of the genomic DNA is carried out and is done by the same enzyme.
-DNA fragments of approximately same size are recovered from the gel after carrying out gel electrophoresis.
+DNA fragments of the approximately same size are recovered from the gel after carrying out gel electrophoresis.
 They can be further cloned into a vector.

 8. Any cDNA library would represent a fraction of RNA species of an organism.
-Is the given statement true or false?

 Explanation: Any cDNA library would represent a fraction of RNA species of an organism, the whole organism can’t be represented in a library.
 It depends on the developmental stage, physiological state and the tissue from which RNA was isolated.

 9. What do we mean by housekeeping genes?